devrobertpalmer/sendTexts/README.md

 Other required files:

 LandLineList.json......The list of phone numbers that are known to be unable to recieve text messages.
-SkipList.json..........The list of phone numbers who'se owners have asked to not recieve any more messages.
+SkipList.json..........The list of phone numbers whose owners have asked to not recieve any more messages.

 Groups to send to: